-- Students will accurately enumerate and perform whole, half, dotted half, dotted quarter, quarter, syncopation, eighth and sixteenth notes in any pattern.
-Students will be able to enumerate and perform quarter note triplets. - Students will sing and read repertoire in simple meters: 2/4, 3/4, 4/4, cut time, 6/8 and 9/8 time signatures.
+- Students will accurately enumerate and perform whole, half, dotted half, quarter, dotted quarter, eighth (including basic syncopation) and sixteenth notes in any pattern.
+Students will be able to enumerate and perform quarter note triplets, dotted eighth notes, and eighth note triplets. - Students will accurately sing and read repertoire in any of the following meters: 2/4, 3/4, 4/4, cut time, 6/8, 9/8 and 12/8 time signatures as well repertoire in mixed meters.